OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Orbital-Intelligence-ORBINT.md

 - [ISS Tracker](http://www.isstracker.com/)
   Track the current location of the International Space Station (ISS) in real-time.
 - [Aurora Service](https://auroraforecast.space/)
   An online tool and map that monitors visible auroras, geomagnetic and solar radiation activity.
+Also offers a [free API](https://auroraforecast.space/#api).